-Eosinophilic gastroenteritis is a rare disease (10/100.000) that affects both males and females, but is more common among men.
-Peak prevalence is in children and adults (20-50 years).
-The reported prevalence has increased markedly, especially of eosinophilic esophagitis.
-This is probably due to prior under-diagnosis.
+Eosinophilic gastroenteritis is a rare disease (10/100.000) that affects both males and females, but is slightly more common among men.
+Peak prevalence is in children and adults 20-50 years of age.
+The reported prevalence has increased markedly, and this is probably due to prior under-diagnosis.
 People with a history of allergies, eczema, and seasonal asthma are more likely to develop this disease.

+Eliminating foods to which a person is allergic may prove helpful in some cases.
 The corticosteroid drug prednisone is usually an effective treatment for eosinophilic gastroenteritis.
 Sometimes budesonide can be helpful.
 Immunosuppressive drugs like azathioprine may be worth trying.
-Topical steroids can be helpful in eosinophilic esophagitis.
-Eliminating foods to which a person is allergic may prove helpful in some cases.
 Surgery may be necessary in severe cases in which there is an obstruction of the intestines.
 Other treatment is symptomatic and supportive.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: